-Due to the bimodal nature of the ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ distributions (Fig.~\ref{fig:spaxelSFRoffsets}), mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles always reside below zero.
-On a related note, notice that the y-axis of Fig.~\ref{fig:radialSFRs} and Fig.~\ref{fig:radialSFRslookback} differ.
-This is a numerical artifact of the reconstructed SFHs; at $t\,{=}\,0$, very few quenched spaxels have a SFR of exactly $0.0$ (see Fig.~\ref{fig:spaxelSFRoffsets}), but at larger lookback times, a more substantial fraction of the quenched spaxels have a SFR of exactly $0.0$ (this is caused by the limited time resolution of the SFHs, see Section~\ref{sec:caveats}).
+Due to the bimodal nature of the ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ distributions (Figure~\ref{fig:spaxelSFRoffsets}), mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ profiles always reside below zero.
+On a related note, notice that the y-axes of Figure~\ref{fig:radialSFRs} and Figure~\ref{fig:radialSFRslookback} differ.
+This is a numerical artifact of the reconstructed SFHs: at $t\,{=}\,0$, very few quenched spaxels have an SFR density of exactly $0$ (see Figure~\ref{fig:spaxelSFRoffsets}), but at larger lookback times, a more substantial fraction of the quenched spaxels have an SFR density of exactly $0$ (this is caused by the limited time resolution of the SFHs, see Section~\ref{sec:caveats}).
 These quenched spaxels are necessarily excluded from the ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$ distribution, thereby artificially increasing mean ${\Delta}\,{\Sigma}_{\mathrm{SFR}}$.
-At all lookback times, the AGN and control galaxies have a comparable fraction of quenched spaxels with a SFR of exactly $0.0$, making Fig.\ref{fig:radialSFRslookback} is a fair comparison.
+At all lookback times, the AGN and control galaxies have a comparable fraction of quenched spaxels with an SFR density of exactly $0$, making Figure~\ref{fig:radialSFRslookback} a fair comparison.